-Students who earn credit through the College Level Examination Program (CLEP), the Proficiency Examination Program (PEP), advanced placement, departmental examinations, or the CEEB Advanced Placement Program will receive Grade P. This grade will not be computed in the student's average, will not carry guality points, and cannot be translated into grade A, B, C, or D.
+Students who earn credit through the College Level Examination Program (CLEP), the Proficiency Examination Program (PEP), advanced placement (AP), departmental examinations (DCE), or the CEEB Advanced Placement Program will receive Grade P. This grade will not be computed in the student's average, will not carry quality points, and cannot be translated into grade A, B, C, or D.